Indiana8000/phpSimpleInkyImageServer/README.md

 A simple php script to supply your Pimoroni Inky e-paper with images

 # Features
-- change the image every x minutes
+- Change the image every x minutes
-- mark current image as favorit
+- Mark current image as favorit
+- Support SQLite (default) and MySQL (Recommend if you have more than 500 Images)